truschival/DigitalRooster.dev/content/pages/main.md

 Banana Pi M2 Zero with quad-core CPU and a MALI GPU.
 On Mali/Lima there are some quirks with QT shaders but we will figure it out.

+At the moment I am working on an extension circuit board that will combine all audio DAC, amplifier, realtime clock and some PWM on one board.
+If the hardware works and can be produced at a reasonalble price I intend to make it available to you.
+Stay tuned.
+In the mean time tou can already build your own DigitalRooster with components available from Adafruit.

 __I think it is mature enough to share it with *you*__

 # How

 Look at the section [software](/pages/software) and clone the main project from [github](https://github.com/truschival/DigitalRoosterGui) you can build the project on your host PC.
 If you like what you see look at the [hardware](/pages/hardware) and run it on your Raspberry Pi.

 If you are not into coding look in the the section [contributing](/pages/contributing) there are plenty of ways of collaboration.